Karroroenning/non-alcoholic-drinks/README.md

 <img src="documentation/python-validator/recipes_views.png" >
 </details>

-#### Javascript file have been through the validator and have no issues.
+#### Javascript file have been through the validator and it takes no arguments.
+The function works without problems and I see that I have undefined variable and unused variables.
+I tried to fix a google maps from Code institute lessons.
+But did not go through JsHint.
+So the code I have now is from Google's own tutorial.
+Tried to fix the code so I didn't need what is circled in the picture, but unfortunately didn't succeed.
 <details><summary>- maps.js</summary>
 <img src="documentation/javascript-validator/jshint.png" >
 </details>